 Effective corporate governance comes from leadership and good corporate structure.
 Economic, environmental and social issues aren‘t considered separately but evaluated holistically as part of Suncor‘s strategic decision-making process.
 This continues to inform our corporate structure.
 Key features of this governance structure include:

-- our Board and its committees, who have clearly defined and distinct oversight roles to protect the interests of our shareholders set out in terms of reference
+- our board and its committees, which have clearly defined and distinct oversight roles to protect the interests of our shareholders set out in terms of reference

-- the Board’s Environment, Health, Safety and Sustainable Development (EHS&SD) Committee monitors management’s performance in areas within its mandate
+- the board‘s Environment, Health, Safety and Sustainable Development (EHS&SD) Committee, which monitors management‘s performance in areas within its mandate

 - our executive management team, which integrates key operational and functional accountabilities for maximum efficiency and effectiveness, including a chief sustainability officer

-Eric Axford was appointed as Suncor’s first-ever Chief Sustainability Officer in 2017.
-In this role, Eric plays a key role navigating the many external relationships and strategic collaborations required for Suncor’s commitment to sustainability.
-This appointment reflects a commitment to move beyond issues management, to developing capability throughout the company to meet strategic objectives.
-Eric presents on sustainability matters at every meeting of the EHS&SD committee of the Board, and represents them at periodic Board reviews.
+Eric Axford was appointed as Suncor‘s first-ever chief sustainability officer in 2017.
+Eric plays a key role navigating the many external relationships and strategic partnerships that are part of Suncor‘s commitment to sustainability.
+Eric presents on sustainability matters at meetings of the EHS&SD committee of the board, and represents them at periodic Board reviews.

-- recommendations to the Board with respect to Suncor’s strategies and policies pertaining to environmental, health, safety and sustainable development
+- recommendations to the board about Suncor‘s strategies and policies on environmental, health, safety and sustainable development

-- polices, including Suncor’s Operational Excellence Management System (an overarching framework to manage operational risk)
+- Suncor‘s Operational Excellence Management System (an overarching framework to manage operational risk)